dingp/mpich-glibc-swap/README.md

 ### Fun Fact

 While searching for a base image with an older `GLIBC` version, I initially considered `RHEL7` equivalents like `ScientificLinux 7` and `CentOS 7`.
 Unfortunately, these proved unusable due to the lack of active repository mirrors.
 Without access to mirrors, a minimal DockerHub image becomes useless, as `gcc` and other utilities are required.
 Fortunately, `Fedora 26` still provides active mirrors and includes an appropriately aged `GLIBC` version.

+### Next to do

+- Do a similar test with Debian/Ubuntu;
+- Test with GPU-aware cray-mpich on GPU nodes;
+- A wild test is to do this with a Linux distro using the `musl` implementation of libc.